xavierpok/tp/docs/UserGuide.md

 Format : `clearschedule INDEX`

 * Clears a schedule to the contact at the specified `INDEX`.
-The index refers to the index number shown in the displayed contact list.
-The index **must be a positive integer** starting from 1.
 * Clears both the scheduled date & time, and the schedule name.
 * Updates the last modified time of the given contact to the current time when executed.